janosch24/hivemq-spring-boot-starter/README.md

 ## Logging
 _HiveMQ_ is shipped with a _logback.xml_ for logging. _Spring Boot_ detects and uses it unless you define your own _logback.xml_.
-If so, in turn you cannot use _HiveMQ_s _logback.xml_, as it is not ready to be included in your own logging configuration.
+If so, in turn you cannot use _HiveMQs_ _logback.xml_, as it is not ready to be included in your own logging configuration.
 Further, if your application already uses a _Spring_ flavoured _logback-spring.xml_ configuration, it will be ignored, as the one from _HiveMQ_ takes precedence.
 Therefore, this starter is equipped with a _logback_ configuration, which you can include in your own _logback_ configuration.